butterrsoft/GyrSync/README.md

 | DTD 2 | 1280x240p | — | 1280x240p | — | 496x384p | 1280x240p |
 | DTD 3 | 720x480i | — | 720x480i | — | 720x480i | 720x480i |

 * DTD’s are timings/resolutions reported to Windows/Linux if you turn EDID on.
 Plug and play, baby!
 (In theory, at least, because Windows can be finicky and I'm waiting for more results from my testers.
-My RTX 5070, 980ti, old NV Quadro, and Radeon 5450's work fine for 640x240p.
+My RTX 5070, 980ti, old NV Quadro, and Radeon 5450's worked for 640x240p by simply plugging in the GyrSync after turning on EDID.
 My R7 360's do not.)
 * Windows gets shitty about delivering interlaced video at low res in almost all cases.
 * If your video mode pushes right up to the edges of any acceptable sync range, pass/fail detection is inconsistent and the output, along with your picture, will not be usable.
 Back off and move your modeline a notch or two inside the safe zone.
 * Vsync (FPS) must be 45-65Hz, or absent entirely, or all output is blocked!